 The songs were selected by Allan Stickler of Apple and Klein’s company ABKCO, and were intended to span The Beatles’ career, although the tracklisting focused on more recent recordings.

 The album was originally to have been titled The Beatles Again, but shortly before its release was changed to Hey Jude.
 Due to the late change, however, some labels on early pressings featured the original title.
 The only instance of the title anywhere on the cover was the album’s spine.

-In addition to the United States, the Hey Jude compilation was released in countries including Canada, Australia, Spain, Germany, France, Greece and Japan.
+In addition to the United States, Hey Jude was released in countries including Canada, Australia, Spain, Germany, France, Greece and Japan.
 Imported copies found their way into the United Kingdom, although it wasn’t officially released there until May 1979.